paezha/Reproducible-Research-Workflow/Session-10-Rticles-Math-and-Figures/README.md

 More examples of mathematical notation can be seen below.

-## Plots
+## Figures

 You have already seen that figures can be introduced into Markdown files as follows:
 ```
 ![caption](my-figure.png)
 ```

 with the caption or title of the figure between the square brackets, and the path to the file between the brackets.
+If you save all your figures as files, you could easily use this approach to populate your paper with your graphical output.
+This assumes that the figures were produced elsewhere and then that they were saved.
+While possible, this is not a very attractive alternative, because it separates a key element of the process of your analysis (visualization) from the rest of your paper.

+One of the most appealing aspects of working with R Markdown is that the figures can be produced internally as part of the document.
+We saw examples of this before, with vignettes, for instance.

+Suppose that I want to do report some analysis using data set in the package `packr`.

 ## More examples of mathematical notation